 We are a farm start-up dedicated to growing fully transparent, locally grown, fresh foods in North Central Minnesota that never sacrifices the environment or animal well-being in the process.

 Hej!
-Welcome to Ford Line Farm.
+Welcome to Line North Farm.

 Meet the Team